 The Five Basic Types of Babysitters

 Let’s be honest, we all have our own babysitting style.
 Some of us are more go-with-the-flow, while other have more authoritarian babysitters.
 It’s all good, as long as the family is happy and you’re happy.
-For those of you who are still trying to figure out what type of babysitter you might be, I’ve taken the liberty of creating describe what I believe to be the five basic types of sitters for you.
+For those of you who are still trying to figure out what type of babysitter you might be, I’ve taken the liberty of creating describe what I believe to be the five basic types of babysitters for you.

 The Couch Potato

 This sitter does exactly what you think they would: they sit on the couch, each all the snacks, and are generally disinterested in babysitting.
-They’re rather unattentive to the children, and they probably let the kids do whatever they want, as long as they leave the sitter alone.
+They’re rather inattentive to the children, and they probably let the kids do whatever they want, as long as they leave the sitter alone.

 This sitter is brand new to the game.
 They might be a little younger than most, but they’ve got a ton to offer—especially when it comes to their energy level.
 They might be a little nervous, but they are general well intentioned and thankful for the experience.The

 Cool Older Sibling

 This sitter does all of the awesome things that the kids can’t do with their parents.
 Maybe they let the kids stay up ten extra minutes for good behavior, but they are generally awesome with children.
 They’ve probably got younger siblings at home, so they know the game pretty well and are prepared for anything.
 Kids love them.